jochemloedeman/misty/README.md

     end
 ```

-## Infrastructure and Security
+## Infrastructure and Deployment

 The infrastructure is defined in OpenTofu (`infra/`) and is centered around a Hetzner VPS.
-I wanted to make sure no request reaches the Go app without passing through several checks first.

 The Hetzner firewall only accepts TCP/443 from Cloudflare IP ranges.
 There is no public SSH port.
 Cloudflare sits in front with end-to-end TLS, a managed WAF ruleset and rate limiting at 20 requests per 10 seconds per IP.

-The firewall blocks non-Cloudflare traffic, but since Cloudflare is a shared platform, another customer could theoretically point their DNS at the origin IP and their requests would pass through.
-Authenticated Origin Pulls prevent that: Terraform generates a CA and client certificate that only my Cloudflare zone presents.
+The firewall blocks non-Cloudflare traffic, but since Cloudflare is a shared platform, another customer could (theoretically) point their DNS at the origin IP and their requests would pass through.
+Authenticated Origin Pulls prevent that: `infra/aop.tf` generates a CA and client certificate that only my Cloudflare zone presents.
 Caddy is configured to `require_and_verify` it, refusing any connection without the right cert.

-Caddy adds a second rate limiting layer: 30 req/min for most endpoints, 5 req/min for `/register` and `/token/refresh`.
+Caddy adds a second rate limiting layer.
 It also has a path allowlist, so anything not explicitly routed gets a 404 before it reaches the app.

-Deployments run over Tailscale SSH from GitHub Actions using ephemeral keys.
-All secrets are loaded from files at runtime.
+Deployments run over Tailscale SSH from GitHub Actions using auth keys.
+This makes the github action runner an ephemeral node in my tailnet for the duration of the deployment.
+The node is tagged, which makes it subject to an ACL that lets it access only the VPS (and not other resources on my tailnet).